 - Been recommended by Rich Horton for this here Campbell Award!

 It’s hard to believe I’ve been a so-called “pro” for only two years.
-In that time I’ve accomplished a lot more that doesn’t fit on that list (written novel, edited novel, started querying novel, sold another couple short stories), but most important of all is the amazing community I’ve found: at workshops (well before I was doing anything “pro!”), conventions, online, and in person.
+In that time I’ve accomplished a lot more that doesn’t fit on that list (written novel, edited novel, started querying novel, sold another couple short stories), but most important of all is the amazing community I’ve found: at workshops (well before I was doing anything “pro” myself!), conventions, online, and in person.
 So many new friends, mentors, and fellow-travelers out there, and I’m honored to know every one of you.

 I’d love to conclude with some recommendations, since there are so many amazing writers out there, new and veteran, young and old.
-Unfortunately, he majority of my reading happens in the Escape Pod slush pile these days, so I don’t read nearly broadly enough.
+Unfortunately, the majority of my reading happens in the Escape Pod slush pile these days, so I don’t read nearly broadly enough.
 I look forward to reading your recommendations in the weeks and months (and years) to come!

 - CSB(S4OF) received a starred recommendation on the Tangent Online 2017 Recommended Reading List!